PavanGangireddy/setup-files/react-native-setup-files/windows/README.md

 ## 1. [Installing node and npm](https://tap.ibhubs.in/revision/node-setup/)

+> Note: If you have already installed node, skip this step

 ## 2. Install Java Development Kit

 ### 2.11 Get the latest version from corresponding folder